 The 8th Principle in Dann’s Principles of Management: An organization values its employees only to the extent and depth that it maintains two-way dialogue with them.
-(To view the original list, visit our August 2012 newsletter. and to read full descriptions on each of the remaining eight priniciples, use the links at the bottom of this newsletter.)
+(To view the complete list of Principles, visit our introductory post and to read full descriptions on each of the remaining eight principles, use the links at the bottom of this post.)

 So, let’s begin with a definition of dialogue.
 Dialogue is a discussion between two or more people or groups, especially one directed toward exploration of a particular subject or resolution of a problem.

 Why is this on the list of Dann’s Principles?